idlatest/PirpleNodeJsProject/README.md

 This is the first assignment on Node.js Master Class offered by Pirple

-** How to run **
+* How to run

-- Clone this repository
+- Clone this repository:
  git clone https://github.com/idlatest/PirpleNodeJsProject.git

-- cd to the folder and run Type node index.js
+- cd to the folder and run Type: node index.js

-- then open your favourite browser and type http://localhost:3000
+- then open your favourite browser and type: http://localhost:3000